-New York Times bestselling author Anthony Marra’s remarkable fiction details the grim absurdity of war, the way in which history continues to reverberate in the present and the human capacity for kindness in extreme circumstances.
-With equal measures wit and compassion, his work, set in Russia and the Soviet Republics, chronicles the lives of ordinary people attempting to salvage what has been lost.
+New York Times bestselling author Anthony Marra’s remarkable fiction details the grim absurdity of war, the human capacity for kindness in extreme circumstances, and the troubling line between art and artifice.
+With wit, compassion, and gravitas, his work—set in Russia, the Soviet Republics, and now Hollywood—chronicles the lives of ordinary people attempting to salvage what they have lost.

 A Constellation of Vital Phenomena received the National Book Critics Circle’s John Leonard Award in the US, the Grand Prix des Lectrices de Elle in France, and was the first English-language novel to win the Athens Prize for Literature in Greece.
-Additionally, it was long-listed for the National Book Award and named to over twenty year-end lists.
+It was also longlisted for the National Book Award and named to over twenty year-end lists.

 Marra’s second book, The Tsar of Love and Techno, was a finalist for the National Book Critics Circle Award in Fiction.
 A collection of intricately connected stories, The Tsar of Love and Techno opens in 1937 Leningrad, in a hidden room at the end of a metro tunnel, where a censor is tasked with airbrushing out the faces of the politically disgraced from official photographs—beginning with his own brother.
 When he decides instead to insert small images of his brother into every photograph he censors, he sets into motion a series of events that reach across 20th-century Russia and into the present, tying together several generations of families.

-Anthony Marra was born in Washington, D.C, and has lived and studied in Eastern Europe.
-He received his BA from the University of Southern California, his MFA from the Iowa Writers Workshop, and was a Wallace Stegner Fellow at Stanford University, where he has also taught.
-His work has been honored with the National Magazine Award, the Whiting Award, and fellowships from the Guggenheim Foundation and National Endowment for the Arts.
+Anthony Marra was born in Washington, DC, and has lived and studied in Eastern Europe.
+He received his BA from the University of Southern California and his MFA from the Iowa Writers Workshop.
+He was a Wallace Stegner Fellow at Stanford University, where he has also taught.
+His work has been honored with the National Magazine Award, the Whiting Award, the Jeanette Haien Ballard Writer’s Prize and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.here.